!Gaunu-tsaxau, the /Kaggen, and the baboons. A San Bushman tale interpreted by a Jungian psychoanalyst

-Other myths repeat the idea that the brutality of the unconscious advances consciousness.
-In the Polynesian myth Rona long-teeth:
+Other myths confirm that the brutality of the unconscious advances consciousness.
+In the ancient Polynesian myth Rona long-teeth:

-The point is that the unconscious contains and nurtures all potentials, including the potential for consciousness.
+The meaning of the paradox is that the unconscious, which contains and nurtures all potentials, includes the potential for consciousness.

 The /Kaggen was waiting for the child.
 Therefore, the /Kaggen lay down at noon.
 Therefore, the /Kaggen was dreaming about the child, that the baboons were those who had killed the child; that they had made a ball of the child’s eye; that he went to the baboons, while the baboons played at ball there with the child’s eye.

-The /Kaggen was guided by a dream.
-Individuation is an archetypal possibility, the unfolding of which seems to be arranged by the true center of the personality which center Jung called the Self.
-Empirical evidence (from analyzing dreams in therapy) shows that the Self behaves as if it understood us better than we understand ourselves.
-A dream functions as a message from the Self.
+The /Kaggen was guided by a dream, another repetition.
+Individuation is an archetypal possibility, the unfolding of which is guided by an unconscious centering tendency of the personality, which Jung called the Self.
+Empirical evidence (from analyzing many thousands of dreams in therapy) shows that the Self behaves as if it understood us better than we do.
+Probably this is because it has access to the whole of the unconscious as well as consciousness.
+A dream is a message from the Self.

 Bow and arrow